 In all of our programs, we prioritize engaging diverse populations, with the end goal of reaching youth who are marginalized and furthest from opportunity.

-The Creative Empowerment MODEL
+OUR Creative Empowerment MODEL

 All PYE programming is based in the Creative Empowerment Model (CEM); it is what sets us apart from other facilitation training programs.
 The CEM combines EXPERIENTIAL LEARNING, GROUP FACILITATION and ARTS-BASED PRACTICE into a framework for designing and leading transformative programs for youth and adults.
 Through program activities, participants develop self-confidence, motivation, social and emotional competence, and leadership – proven predictors of well-being.
 The resulting EMPOWERMENT provides participants the ability to imagine and enact the life one wants to lead.

 We achieve exponential impact by working with individuals and organizations that work directly with youth.
 We engage with local organizations and schools who adapt and spread the Creative Empowerment Model in their own work.
-This leads to a multiplier effect that increases impact.
+This leads to a multiplier effect that increases impact

 The PYE logo is a dandelion; a fitting metaphor for our collective youth empowerment efforts.
 The dandelion represents resilience, strength, healing and youthful joy.
 What’s more, each seed has the ability to create a whole new field of dandelions that can grow anywhere, even in the most difficult conditions.